stitchdata/docs/_integration-schemas/harvest/v2/project_users.md

     replication-key: true
     description: "The last time the project user was updated."

+  - name: "budget"
+    type: "number"
+    description: "If applicable, the budget of the project user."

-  - name: "project_id"
+  - name: "created_at"
-    type: "integer"
+    type: "string"
-    description: "The ID of the project the user is assigned to."
+    description: "The time the project user was created."
-    foreign-key-id: "project-id"

-  - name: "user_id"
+  - name: "hourly_rate"
-    type: "integer"
+    type: "number"
-    description: "The user ID of the project user."
+    description: "The hourly rate of the project user."
-    foreign-key-id: "user-id"

   - name: "is_active"
     type: "boolean"